How a pastor's spread of Covid misinformation divided one Tennessee family - KTVZ

 When Chip was little, his father Raymond Davis said he received a call from God to become a preacher.

 Raymond Davis has a catchphrase: “from the coal pit to the pulpit.”
-The family moved to Baltimore, and Raymond led a Pentecostal church.
+The family moved to Baltimore, and Raymond led an Evangelical church.

 “We did not have a TV.
 We did not dance.
 We couldn’t go to movies,” Chip Davis said.
 Music was their only entertainment.